In the first year, you'll learn a variety of performance skills, which will develop and progress your abilities.

 This unit brings the focus back to the UK with British social realism films (Andrea Arnie, Ken Loach) and ‘soap’ dramas being interrogated.
 The assessment is an essay on the social message/education of soaps/TV dramas and students perform in a screen drama and a verbatim theatre piece.

 Improvisation & Comedy

 This unit teaches the skills for improvisation.
-You choose whether to perform an improvised piece or a comedy piece (including stand-up comedy).
-You research and prepare a presentation about the forerunners of contemporary improvisation.
+You can choose whether to perform an improvised piece or a comedy piece (including stand-up comedy).
+You will research and prepare a presentation about the forerunners of contemporary improvisation.

 Making it "Reel"

 This unit challenges the students to perform in a festival environment around the campus.
 It is linked to the Devising & Physical Theatre Unit as well as the Improvisation & Comedy Unit just completed.
 It is a collaboration with Theatre Design students so will have a strong visual element.
 The unit encourages you to use streaming and social media to advertise and share your work.

 This optional unit will allow you to spend a period of time in an overseas educational institution.

 The third year will see you achieve a greater level of independence with self-managed research, study and practice.

 You’ll produce a substantial piece of research presented either as a written dissertation or a combined dissertation with a practical focus.

 You’ll also submit a portfolio of performances and collaborations which you will have produced, with the opportunity to present these at the final Graduation Show.